 This approach allows us to make significant strides in improving the user experience within the limitations of our resources and technology, ultimately working towards our long-term vision.

-Our 2022 vision received buy-ins from the senior leadership, and MVP release in the first half of 2021, we've seen a 3-5% rise in users actively managing notifications.
-This achievement marks a significant step towards scaling our cross-functional efforts across all communication channels at Chase Bank, encompassing everything from email templates to the evolution of Chase digital assistance.
+After the MVP release in the first half of 2021, we've seen a 3-5% rise in users actively managing notifications.
+This led into a 15% reduction in notification-related customer complaints.
+The KEI framework and design patterns we established became the foundation for Chase's 2022 unified communication vision across platform teams.
 We are optimistic that these results will continue to drive positive change and enhance the overall user experience for our valued customers.